-Oversees risks associated with the Company's compensation policies and practices; Evaluates and determines the appropriate executive compensation philosophy and objectives for PENN COMPENSATION Reviews and approves annually the executive compensation peer group; Recommends the compensation of our CEO, subject to approval by the independent members of the Board; Approves the appropriate design and levels of our executive compensation program and compensation arrangements for our other NEOs; COMMITTEE (comprised solely of independent directors and Approves the performance metrics, goals, payout ranges and other elements used in the incentive performance-based compensation plans for our NEOs; and Conducts an annual evaluation of our CEO's performance in executive session. reports to the Board) Review the Compensation Committee's annual evaluation of the CEO's performance; and INDEPENDENT Consider the Compensation Committee's recommendations with regard to our CEO compensation and, if appropriate, approve changes in target pay levels, incentive program design and final payouts.
-MEMBERS OF THE BOARD Provides advice and assistance to the Compensation Committee in carrying out its duties and responsibilities with respect to the INDEPENDENT Company's executive compensation programs and non-employee director compensation COMPENSATION Regularly attends Compensation Committee meetings and also communicates with the Compensation Committee Chair outside meetings regarding matters related to the Compensation Committee's responsibilities.
-CONSULTANT Provides input to the Compensation Committee with respect to the compensation-setting process to ensure that CHIEF EXECUTIVE compensation programs are aligned with our strategic objectives and reflect appropriate performance goals; Provides the Compensation Committee with input regarding performance of NEOs (other than himself); and Provides the Compensation Committee with input regarding executive performance and recommends base salary and annual short-and long-term incentive targets for each of our NEOs (other than himself).
-OFFICER (with the assistance of Chief Human Resources Officer)
+· Oversees risks associated with the Company's compensation policies and practices; · Evaluates and determines the appropriate executive compensation philosophy and objectives for PENN COMPENSATION Reviews and approves annually the executive compensation peer group; COMMITTEE Recommends the compensation of our CEO, subject to approval by the independent members of the Board; (comprised solely of Approves the appropriate design and levels of our executive compensation program and compensation independent arrangements for our other NEOs: directors and · Approves the performance metrics, goals, payout ranges and other elements used in the incentive performancereports to the Board) based compensation plans for our NEOs; and Conducts an annual evaluation of our CEO's performance in executive session. · Review the Compensation Committee's annual evaluation of the CEO's performance; and INDEPENDENT MEMBERS Consider the Compensation Committee's recommendations with regard to our CEO compensation and, if OF THE BOARD appropriate, approve changes in target pay levels, incentive program design and final payouts.
+INDEPENDENT Provides advice and assistance to the Compensation Committee in carrying out its duties and responsibilities with respect to the Company's executive compensation programs and non-employee director compensation; COMPENSATION CONSULTANT Regularly attends Compensation Committee meetings and also communicates with the Compensation (Exequity) Committee Chair outside meetings regarding matters related to the Compensation Committee's responsibilities.
+CHIEF EXECUTIVE Provides input to the Compensation Committee with respect to the compensation-setting process to ensure that compensation programs are aligned with our strategic objectives and reflect appropriate performance goals; OFFICER Provides the Compensation Committee with input regarding performance of NEOs (other than himself); and (with the assistance Provides the Compensation Committee with input regarding executive performance and recommends base of Chief Human salary and annual short- and long-term incentive targets for each of our NEOs (other than himself).